sinkaszab/fieldv8n/README.md

 If I want a flexible validation "framework" it seems essential to separate the validators from the core framework.
-And after all, some use cases might need an ISO compliant email check and others only need to ensure that the user has an "@" character and naybe one "." after the "@" in her/his email address to verify intention.
+And after all, some use cases might need an ISO compliant email check and others only need to ensure that the user has an "@" character and maybe one "." after the "@" in her/his email address to verify intention.

 So if I don't check types and cannot define a good set of standard validators,